 Our interpersonal relationships teach us the lesson of our interconnectedness.
 We have seen this very clearly through the lens of the pandemic.
 We literally breathe each others’ air, so our fellow human’s willingness to wear a mask, physically distance, and accept a vaccine impacts our wellbeing.
 The virus has even been found in the waste water of city sewer systems.
 Our failure to manage the pandemic here in the US causes resurgences of COVID-19 in the countries our citizens travel to.

 We have also seen this in the increased social unrest and protests in recent years.
-A murder of a man by police in Minnesota became a tipping point for protests across the US, in over 60 countries, and on all seven continents.
-Mis- and dis-information proliferated due to ignorance or out of self-dealing, such as anti-mask and vaccine memes and lies spread by leaders about widespread election fraud, can cause reactions that lead to sickness, death and/or destruction across the country.
+A murder of a man (George Floyd) by police in Minnesota became a tipping point for protests across the US, in over 60 countries, and on all seven continents.
+Mis- and dis-information proliferated due to ignorance or out of self-dealing, such as anti-mask and vaccine memes and lies spread by leaders about widespread election fraud, can cause reactions that weaken systems that protecting human rights and public health, and lead to sickness, death and/or destruction across the country.

 “Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.” – Martin Luther King, Jr